Surface-to-air missile: Post-war deployments

-"The Nike Hercules Story" (1960) de-classified official Nike Hercules and Ajax information film reel.
+The Nike Hercules Story (1960) de-classified official Nike Hercules and Ajax information film reel.

 In the immediate post-war era, SAM developments were under way around the world, with several of these entering service in the early- and mid-1950s.

+Ready Now And Ready For Tomorrow (1968) de-classified US Navy naval anti-aircraft warfare promotional film reel.

 Coming to the same conclusions as the Germans regarding flak, the U.S. Army started its Project Nike developments in 1944.
 Led by Bell Labs, the Nike Ajax was tested in production form in 1952, becoming the first operational SAM system when it was activated in March 1954.
 Concerns about Ajax's ability to deal with formations of aircraft led to greatly updated version of the same basic design entering service in 1958 as the Nike Hercules, the first nuclear-armed SAM.
 The U.S. Army Air Forces had also considered collision-course weapons (like the German radio-controlled concepts) and launched Project Thumper in 1946.
 This was merged with another project, Wizard, and emerged as the CIM-10 Bomarc in 1959.
 The Bomarc had a range of over 500 km, but it was quite expensive and somewhat unreliable.

 Development of Oerlikon's RSD 58 started in 1947, and was a closely held secret until 1955.
 Early versions of the missile were available for purchase as early as 1952, but never entered operational service.
 The RSD 58 used beam riding guidance, which has limited performance against high-speed aircraft, as the missile is unable to "lead" the target to a collision point.
 Examples were purchased by several nations for testing and training purposes, but no operational sales were made.

 Nike Ajax was the first operational SAM system.